-He is escorted immediately through the southwest passage, where he walks down the Long Gallery, eventually coming to the throne of Iggwilv at its northern tip.
+He is escorted immediately through the southeast passage, where he walks down the Long Gallery, eventually coming to the throne of Iggwilv at its northern tip.
 The Witch Queen herself emerges from behind a curtain that masked her antechamber, now known as the Large Cave.
 They exchange the usual pleasantries, and he is eventually escorted across the Underground Lake via the magical boat to his guest quarters in the Cave of Crystals, which are finely appointed and glitter in the torchlight.
 Most of the “rulership” undertaken by Iggwilv from the caverns is in the form of messages to her lieutenants and captains.

 Iggwilv, however, retires to her personal quarters in the Greater Caverns.
 Specifically, the Cavern of Stalagmites (discreetly closed off by curtains or free-standing folding screens of the sort found in the Inner Sphere, and lined with carpets and finery like the Richly Furnished Cave), which is accessible only by passing through her guards in areas F and B. From here, she can easily access her teleportation zone in the Glowing Grotto, which leads the unknowing and unwary to various deadly detours, but Iggwilv is able to control its effect to take her to her magical laboratory; the Hall of Pentacles.
 Its various protective devices — magic circles, pentacles, thaumaturgic triangles, pentagrams, and so forth — are invaluable in controlling and capturing various extra-planar creatures.
 Indeed, it is here that the true center of her magical researches is to be found.
 Let’s go wild and speculate that it could even be located somewhere inside the Dancing Hut of Baba Yaga.